joao-borrego/cripto/project/README.md

 Having followed all the steps, when the Browser machine (user) tries to access the protected resource at `https://sp.group9.csc.com/resource` or `http://sp.group9.csc.com/resource`, it gets redirected to the IdP.

 The IdP prompts the user for credentials and if they are correct, redirects him to the desired resource.
-Tha should look something similar to the following image.
+The final coutcome should resemble the following image.

 <p align="center">
     <img src=images/resource.png>